 Disclosure: When you make a booking or purchase through links on this site, I may earn commission from partners at no extra cost to you.
 This helps me to build the site and bring you more great posts!

 One separate room in the corner of the courtyard (see photo above) was used as a shop and it sold items such as rice, sugar, sorghum, coffee, clothes, perfumes, rose water and jasmine oil.
-(Ziolowski and al Sharqi).
-It also contained a madbasa, a place for pressing dates to collect the syrup.
+(Ziolowski and Al Sharqi, see references at the end).
+It also contained a madbasa, a place for pressing dates to collect the syrup, known as dibs).

 The madbasa (see below) was where dates where piled up and stones placed on top of them so that the syrup would be pressed out.
 It would trickle into the hole from where it would be collected.
 Date syrup is called dhibs.